Where Do I Get…

 - Information Security Office

 - How can I protect myself when using computers or the internet?

 - How to report an information security incident

 - Information Security - Policies and Standards

-Sonoma State Police Department and the Clery Coordination Team maintain a daily crime log that tracks incidents occurring on campus to ensure our campus community remains safe.
+The Sonoma State Police Department and the Clery Coordination Team maintain a daily crime log that tracks incidents occurring on campus to ensure our campus community remains safe.
 Also, the university produces numerous other reports on safety issues including the Annual Security Report.
-The university’s interactive campus map provides information about pathways on campus as well as locations of emergency blue-light phones.
+The university’s interactive campus map provides information about pathways on campus and locations of emergency blue-light phones.

 - Daily Crime Log